nialldbarber/README.md/README.md

 My name is Niall Barber and I'm a front-end developer with 5+ years experience working in multiple different environments.
 I currently work for a software house, making an app in-house but have also worked for agencies for around three years in the past.

 I primarily work with <span style="color:#61dafb">React</span>, Typescript, Redux and styled components, but also have experience in Vue, Svelte and React Native.
-I also like to tinker around withh back end technologies such as Node, GraphQL, MongoDB, MySQL and Rust.
+I also like to tinker around with back end technologies such as Node, GraphQL, MongoDB, MySQL and Rust.

 Check out some of my doodles :relaxed: